willsather/WillSather/README.md

 ![JavaScript](https://img.shields.io/badge/-JavaScript-f0db4f)
 [![Netlify Status](https://api.netlify.com/api/v1/badges/e2e89489-ed0d-4808-b2d1-99eecb030824/deploy-status)](https://app.netlify.com/sites/byt8/deploys)

 byt8 is my first iOS app that is published on the App Store.
 This project arose from so many of my friends and family struggling to have a productive, meaningful day throughout quarantine and now working remotely.
 I personally never journal or use any journaling apps; however, every night before bed find the time to scroll through instagram or twitter for a few minutes.
-This is where byt8 came to life -- every day, the app prompts 8 binary, yes/no styled questions designed to help you easily reflect on the day, while it automatically collects weather data and HealthKit activity data.
+This is where byt8 came to life -- every day, the app prompts 8 binary, yes/no styled questions designed to help you easily reflect on the day, while it automatically collects some data your iphone inherently is tracking.

 Check out https://byt8.app